 At the adoption date of January 1, 2007, the Company had no unrecognized tax benefit which would affect the effective tax rate if recognized.
-There has been no significant change in the unrecognized tax benefit during the years ended December 31, 2023 and 2022.
+There has been no significant change in the unrecognized tax benefit during the year ended December 31, 2024.

 The Company classifies interest and penalties arising from the underpayment of income taxes in the statement of income under general and administrative expenses.
-During the year ended December 31, 2023, the Company paid \$43,459 in state taxes, penalties, and interest.
-As of December 31, 2023, the Company had no accrued interest or penalties related to uncertain tax positions.
-The Company is no longer subject to federal and state income tax examinations for the years prior to 2016.
+As of December 31, 2024, the Company had no accrued interest or penalties related to uncertain tax positions.
+The Company is no longer subject to federal and state income tax examinations for the years prior to 2017.

-At December 31, 2023, the Company has net operating loss carry-forwards available to offset future federal taxable income from the year 2024 through 2043 of approximately \$3,589,000.
+At December 31, 2024, the Company has net operating loss carry-forwards available to offset future federal taxable income from the year 2025 through 2044 of approximately \$3,762,000.
 The utilization of the net operating loss carry-forwards is dependent upon the tax laws in effect at the time the net carry-forwards can be utilized.
 The Internal Revenue Code contains provisions that likely could reduce or limit the availability and utilization of these net operating loss carry-forwards.
 For example, limitations are imposed on the utilization of net operating loss carry-forwards if certain ownership changes have taken place.
 The Company will perform an analysis to determine whether any such limitations have occurred as the net operating losses are utilized.
 The amount of and ultimate realization of the benefits from the net operating losses is dependent, in part, upon the tax laws in effect, the Company's future earnings, and other future events, the effects of which cannot be determined.